 The artwork was created by artists from the street art group Germen Crew, along with many of the neighborhood’s residents.
 They painted nearly every wall of every building on the hillside with waves of color meant to evoke the winds that give Pachuca its nickname of La Bella Airosa, or “The Windy Beauty.”
 The waves fan out from one building to next, giving the two neighborhoods a continuous, flowing look.

 While the jury is still out on whether the Macromural’s social initiative aspects have succeeded, the 209 colorful buildings of the neighborhood have become a touristic attraction since the mural was completed in 2015.
-With its total painted area reaching 40,000 square meters, it is the world’s largest mural, besting a mural in Arkansas by tens of thousands of feet.

 Know Before You Go